BrokenShell/Fortuna/docs/development.md

 graduation.
 Concluded experiments should leave a brief result when the lesson is useful, then be archived or removed.

+## Documentation

+When more than one API can accomplish a task, lead with the recommended form.
+Include another form only when it demonstrates a distinct capability or a meaningful tradeoff.
+For example, prepared value engines are the default way to select values repeatedly; module-level positional profile functions belong in examples that use the resulting index itself, such as coordinating parallel tables.

+Keep current-product documentation focused on the clearest Fortuna 6 workflow.
+Historical alternatives and removed contracts belong in the migration guide or changelog.

 ## Lint and test

 Run the same static checks used by CI: